JNRowe/hubugs/doc/alternatives.rst

 and has the following disadvantages:

-* No built-in pager support, but that is only a less_ pipe or shell function away
 * :mod:`hubugs` requires a significant number of external packages, which may be a problem for some users